 "We're going to try and do it every year, just like bands are supposed to do" In conversation with The Cadillac Three

-The Cadillac Three are a Southern country rock band consisting of Jaren Johnston on lead vocals and guitar, Kelby Ray (Bass and vocals) and Neil Mason (drums and vocals).
+are a Southern country rock band consisting of Jaren Johnston on lead vocals and guitar, Kelby Ray (Bass and vocals) and Neil Mason (drums and vocals).
 Backstage at this year's Download Festival we had the opportunity to sit down with frontman Jaren to discuss all things country and how TC3 fit in at a predominantly metal festival.

 How's your UK festival experience been so far?